chetanbasuray/simplifymylife/README.md

 - **Content:** Edit `index.html` to rename sections, refresh copy, or link to new destinations such as updated product URLs.
 - **Assets:** Replace the SVGs in `assets/` with your own logos or illustrations.
-The product cards can ingest remote favicons (via the Google S2 API) or you can point each `img` at a local asset; if an icon fails to load, the gradient fallback in `assets/fallback-icon.svg` keeps the layout polished.
+The product cards ingest the live site favicons directly, but you can point each `img` at a local asset; if an icon fails to load, the gradient fallback in `assets/fallback-icon.svg` keeps the layout polished.
 - **Support widget:** Configure the Buy Me a Coffee widget by changing the `data-*` attributes in the script tag near the bottom of `index.html`.
 - **Contact form:** Update the Formspree endpoint or adjust fields inside the `#contact` section of `index.html` to fit your workflow.
+- **Policies:** Update the copy inside `privacy.html`, `terms.html`,
+  `cookie-policy.html`, and `accessibility.html` to reflect your organization, and regenerate `sitemap.xml` if you add or remove pages.

 ## 🌐 Deployment